Lámh Development in Ireland

 It is now used by many people throughout Ireland in their daily home, education and work settings.

-On average, 3,500+ families and staff members attend Lámh courses every year.
+In a typical year, 4,000+ families and staff members attend Lámh training.

 There are 220 Lámh Tutors and Lámh Family Trainers working in services around the country - they are speech and language therapists, teachers, nurses, etc. who deliver Lámh training and support as part of their regular roles.